Relative purity, speed of fluctuations, and bounds on equilibration times: Bound on the figure of merit

-To evaluate the time-average in the right-hand side of Eq.~\eqref{eq:B00000000003}, we will use the fact that the Hamiltonian $H$ has non-degenerate energy gaps, and thus the double summation will only include terms where $k\neq l$ and $m \neq n$~\cite{PhysRevE.79.061103}.
-In this case, we find the only nonzero terms are those matrix elements labelled as $n = k$ and $m = l$, thus implying that
+To evaluate the time average in the right-hand side of Eq.~\eqref{eq:B00000000003}, we will use the fact that the Hamiltonian $H$ has nondegenerate energy gaps, and thus the double summation will only include terms where $k\neq l$ and $m \neq n$~\cite{PhysRevE.79.061103}.
+In this case, we find the only nonzero terms are those matrix elements labeled as $n = k$ and $m = l$, thus implying that

 where from the first to the second line we have used the cyclic property of trace.
-We point out that the sum in Eq.~\eqref{eq:B00000000004} can be recasted as ${\sum_{k \neq l}} = {\sum_{k, l}} - {\sum_{k = l}}$, and thus one gets
+We point out that the sum in Eq.~\eqref{eq:B00000000004} can be recast as ${\sum_{k \neq l}} = {\sum_{k, l}} - {\sum_{k = l}}$, and thus one gets